ELBe7ery/CS463-Neural-Networks/README.md

 ## How to use
 1. Clone the repository into a local directory
-2. To view a project you can `git checkout` into the appropriate git branch having all the history of the files of a project
+2. To view a project you can `git checkout` into the appropriate git branch

 ## Current projects and Branches